Skhalta Cathedral: Architecture

 The Skhalta monastery is a large hall church, with a protruding, seven-faceted apse, two principal portals on the south and on the west and an additional door on the north.
 It is built of gray-white stone.
 A spacious interior hall is crowned with arches and a cylindrical vault, resting on prominent pilasters.
 The side walls of the hall are decorated with arches.
 The conch of the apse and the vault are separated from the lower vertical walls with simple cornices.

 The interior walls are faced with hewn blocks of white stone, which had formerly been extensively frescoed.
-Small fragments of the original paintings of the New Testament scenes—examplifying the Paleologian art of the 14th or 15th century—were uncovered by the Georgian expedition in 1997.
+Small fragments of the original paintings of the New Testament scenes—exemplifying the Paleologian art of the 14th or 15th century—were uncovered by the Georgian expedition in 1997.
 The façades are also covered with hewn blocks and the windows are ornated.
 Some of the ruined structures to the west and south are later additions.